nixigaj/wut/README.md

 <img align="left" alt="" src="icon.svg" height="128" style="margin-right: 1rem"/>

 # `what`
-A fast and simple command-line tool to check your public IP address.
+A fast and simple command-line tool to check your public IP-address.
 It can also double a network connectivity checker.

 ## Features / Usage